zloirock/core-js/docs/guide/README.md

 import "core-js/stage/2";
 ```

-:::tip Note
+:::tip
 The usage of the `/actual/` namespace is recommended since it includes all actual JavaScript features and does not include unstable early-stage proposals that are available mainly for experiments.
 :::

-### Caveats when using CommonJS API:
+### Caveats when using CommonJS API

 - `modules` path is an internal API, does not inject all required dependencies and can be changed in minor or patch releases.
 Use it only for a custom build and/or if you know what are you doing.
-- If you use `core-js` with the extension of native objects, recommended load all `core-js` modules at the top of the entry point of your application, otherwise, you can have conflicts.
+- If you use Core-JS with the extension of native objects, recommended load all Core-JS modules at the top of the entry point of your application, otherwise, you can have conflicts.
-  - For example, Google Maps use their own `Symbol.iterator`, conflicting with `Array.from`, `URLSearchParams` and/or something else from `core-js`, see [related issues](https://github.com/zloirock/core-js/search?q=Google+Maps&type=Issues).
+  - For example, Google Maps use their own `Symbol.iterator`, conflicting with `Array.from`, `URLSearchParams` and/or something else from Core-JS, see [related issues](https://github.com/zloirock/core-js/search?q=Google+Maps&type=Issues).
-  - Such conflicts also resolvable by discovering and manual adding each conflicting entry from `core-js`.
+  - Such conflicts also resolvable by discovering and manual adding each conflicting entry from Core-JS.
-- `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of usage loader for each file, otherwise, you will have hundreds of requests.
+- Core-JS is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up Core-JS instead of usage loader for each file, otherwise, you will have hundreds of requests.

 ### Use without global namespace pollution